 It is the first step in the process of " how to paint a metal filing cabinet" series.
 You can use an old cloth or a fabric, to cover the entire floor of your room or office so that your costly equipment including your computer, desk, carpet, and furniture are safe from getting any paint marks.

 Professionally, spray painting is always preferred in a controlled environment that involves no direct sunlight, wind or high humidity.
-It is highly unlikely that you have a dedicated spray painting room at your helm; hence, it is important to prepare one.
+It is highly unlikely that you have a dedicated spray painting room at your helm; hence, it is important to prepare one in order to paint file cabinets.
 To do that you will have to purchase old cardboard boxes from an appliance or grocery store.
 The cardboard boxes can be assembled and used with newspapers adequately for carrying out the spray paint job.

-Further, you must make sure that the room in which you’re going to paint is well aerated and ventilated.
+Further, you must make sure that the room in which you’re going to paint your filing cabinet.
 Generally, the spray paints available on the market are aerosol-based that can cause respiratory troubles for you, if the ventilation in the room is poor.
 Besides that, you must always wear proper rubber gloves and a respirator mask to protect yourself against the vapors and fumes of the paint.

 This is the second and the most important step in the process of painting your metal cabinet.
 It involves using a distinct sandpaper (220 or 320-grit) over the surface of your filing cabinet to smoothen it out.
 Besides, it also ensures that the previous coating of the paint is removed completely.
 It is essential to note that the new coating of paint will stick perfectly to the sanded surface.
 In comparison to primer coated or bare metal surface, the sanded surface provides a great level of cohesion with the new paint coating.
 While sanding, it is important to use a green abrasive pad for molded profiles.
 It has a better ability to sand in the intricate spots as compared to the normal sandpaper.